Experienced Guardianship Attorney

 - Duty of Care – A fiduciary is required to use all readily available material information prior to making a decision affecting the beneficiary’s assets.
 To determine whether the fiduciary was informed of all material information, the court may look at the quality of the information, the advice available to the fiduciary, and whether the fiduciary had an opportunity to acquire additional information prior to making their decision.
 Additionally, the fiduciary is required to view the information available to them with a “critical eye” rather than blindly accept the information as accurate.

-It can be easy to violate these duties if a guardian does not have special training or the advise of a guardianship attorney.
+It can be easy to violate these duties if a guardian does not have special training or the advice of a guardianship attorney.
 For this reason, it is better to have a lawyer represent you when you are asking the court to appoint you guardian of the estate.
 The lawyer’s fees are paid for by the estate, and must be approved by the court so there is protection for the minor child.